PhilipPanda/RuntimeInspector/README.md

 ### 3. Use the Tool
 - Select a process from the list to inspect its runtime state.
 - Access modules, threads, memory, handles, and security information through the native UI.

----

-## Requirements

-- Windows 10 or later
-- Visual Studio 2019 or later with C++ Desktop Development workload
-- Windows SDK 10.0

----

-## License

-See LICENSE file for details.